brentd09/CourseInfo/Microsoft/Server/20741/CreatingSubnets.md

 **This shows us:**<br>
 **to get 4 subnets we need to trade 2 host bits to networks**<br> **to get 8 subnets we need to trade 3 host bits to networks**<br><br> **In this case 4 subnets (trading 2 host bits to networks) is not enough as we need 5 subnets, therefore we need to trade 3 host bits, giving us 8 networks.
 We could trade more host bits giving us more networks, however we would also need to make sure we have enough host bits remaining to accomodate the required hosts/subnet requirements.
-This calcluation is done with this formular (2<sup>host-bits</sup>)-2=Number-Of-Host-Addresses**<br>
+This calcluation is done with this formular**<br>
+**(2<sup>host-bits</sup>)-2=Number-Of-Host-Addresses**<br>